Uninett/Argus/CONTRIBUTING.rst

   stuff is linted before you ask for a review.
 * Add yourself to the bottom of the CONTRIBUTORS.md-file if this is your first patch.
-* We use a template for the message in PR's, it's good enough that we use it ourselves.
+* We use a template for the message in PRs, it's good enough that we use it ourselves.
 It helps us review the code faster!

   * If there are visible changes to the frontend, add screenshots of before and